yokoszn/arch/Supporting-Info.md

 ---
 ### **Distributing the Arch Linux Installation Guide**

-The Arch Linux installation guide is distributed via **GitHub**, where users can access, fork, and contribute to the guide.
+The installation guide has been distributed via **GitHub**, where users can access, fork, and contribute to the guide.
 GitHub is widely used for open-source projects, and it allows users to easily collaborate, report issues, and track changes in the documentation.

 ---
 ### **Conclusion**